keycloak/keycloak/examples/fuse/README.md

 ```

 Now restart fuse (use `osgi:shutdown` command and start it again from command line.
 You can ignore startup messages after restart
 as pax-web is not installed at the moment.
-Then run those commands:
+Then run those commands (replace 1.2.0.Beta1 with the actual version number of Keycloak you are using):

 ```
 features:addurl mvn:org.ops4j.pax.web/pax-web-features/3.1.2/xml/features